lucas-wilkins/timelapse_image_server/README.md

 ``sudo vim /etc/fstab``

-and adding an entry like this, the ``5m`` refers to the 5MB of RAM, which should be more than sufficient:
+and adding an entry like this, the ``5m`` refers to 5MB of RAM, which should be more than sufficient:

 ``ramdisk0  /tmp/ramdisk  tmpfs  defaults,size=5m,x-gvfs-show  0  0``